Satori (Winslow novel)

-Satori is a historical novel by American writer Don Winslow about the love of a man and a woman who practise the oldest professions of the world.
-The novel is not a prequel to Trevanian's novel Shibumi but tells instead of a largely unexplained period within that particular novel.
-Satori features the same central protagonist, assassin Nicholaï Hel.
+Satori is a 2011 historical novel by American writer Don Winslow.
+The novel features the same central protagonist, assassin Nicholaï Hel, as Trevanian's novel Shibumi.
+However it's not a prequel to but tells instead of a largely unexplained period within that particular novel.
 In Satori he carries out his first assassination under pressure from American agencies, for which among other things, he is to be rewarded with freedom and given citizenship of Costa Rica.

 Plot

 Nicholaï Hel and the French woman Solange Picard are brought together by somebody who designs missions for an American secret service.
 Nicholaï Hel is the only man who can possibly carry out a certain covert operation in Beijing.
 When Solange Picard has prepared him, he must leave her for his mission.
 Once he is gone, Solange gets routed.

 Thanks to the training she provided he can carry out the assassination and also afterwards leave China.

 The American secret service needs to seek him out for they have to fear he turns against them.
 Again they depend on Solange Picard because his evident love for her makes her the only possible and all the more irresistible bait.
 Against all odds they become a couple until her death tears them apart.